mgold/elm-animation/README.md

 -- [100, 100, 129.29, 200, 270.71, 300, 300]
 ````

-Notice that the value remains constant during the delay and after the animation is complete, and that easing in and out
+Notice that the value remains constant during the delay and after the animation is done, and that sinusoidal easing
-is applied by default.
+in and out is applied by default.
+Animations go through three phases (not related to the three stages of rendering):
+they are scheduled, they run, and then they are done.